nervosnetwork/godwoken-examples/packages/tools/README.md

 $ node packages/tools/lib/godwoken-cli.js getAccountIdByScriptHash <script_hash>
 ```

-You can get the script hash when deposition finished.
+You can get the script hash when deposit finished.

 ## Deploy an Ethereum contract